Adrian Carr - Chairman

-I was born and bred in Zimbabwe and have always had a strong affinity for the bush, spending many hours immersed in the boyhood pursuits of hunting and fishing.
-After finishing school and doing a gap year in Central America, I completed a BSc (Hons) in Wildlife and Agribusiness from the University of KwaZulu Natal, South Africa.
+Dave was born and bred in Zimbabwe and has always had a strong affinity for the bush, spending many hours immersed in the boyhood pursuits of hunting and fishing.
+After finishing school and doing a gap year in Central America, he completed a BSc (Hons) in Wildlife and Agribusiness from the University of KwaZulu Natal, South Africa.

-After university I attended the Royal Military Academy, Sandhurst and commissioned as a British Army officer serving as an Infantry Officer in both the Parachute and Duke of Wellington’s Regiment.
-I resigned my commission as a Captain in 2006, my desire to return to Africa called and it was time to return home and finally work in the industry about which I have always been so passionate.
+After university, he attended the Royal Military Academy, Sandhurst and commissioned as a British Army officer served as an Infantry Officer in both the Parachute and Duke of Wellington’s Regiment.
+He resigned his commission as a Captain in 2006, his desire to return to Africa called and it was time to return home and finally work in the industry about which he has always been so passionate.

-The Luangwa Valley in Zambia had always held a huge appeal for me since being told about it as a boy; stories about the beauty of the place, the teeming wildlife and the fact that it was still very much undiscovered.
-When the opportunity presented itself, I jumped at the prospect of finally working in the Valley and experiencing it for myself.
-I am currently the Managing Director of Norman Carr Safaris based at our main camp Kapani with my wife Kate and our two daughters.
+The Luangwa Valley in Zambia had always held a huge appeal for him since being told about it as a boy; stories about the beauty of the place, the teeming wildlife and the fact that it was still very much undiscovered.
+When the opportunity presented itself, he jumped at the prospect of finally working in the Valley and experiencing it for himself.
+He is currently the Managing Director of Norman Carr Safaris based at Kapani’s main camp with his wife Kate and their two daughters.

-Luckily I still manage to find time to pursue my passion for the bush; I have a Grade 1 Professional Walking Guides License for the South Luangwa and I am an Honorary Ranger, appointed by the Zambian Wildlife Authority to help conserve this unique part of Africa.
-I also sit on the board of trustees of the South Luangwa Conservation Society which is an incredible NGO responsible for snare removal, education and anti poaching operations in the South Luangwa National Park.
+Luckily he still manages to find time to pursue his passion for the bush; he has a Grade 1 Professional Walking Guides License for the South Luangwa and he is an Honorary Ranger, appointed by the Zambian Wildlife Authority to help conserve this unique part of Africa.

 Derek was born in Zambia and comes from a prominent Mkushi farming family with a strong background in wildlife conservation.
 He runs two camps in South Luangwa National Park and spends approximately half of the year in the Valley and the other half in Lusaka with his family.